sympal/sympal-docs/reference/en/05-Sites-Explained.markdown

 Now you can navigate to `my_new_site_dev.php` from your browser and you will see a blank Sympal site ready for you to work with.

+> **NOTE**
+> In reality, very little needs to be done to "prepare" an application to
+> be a sympal site.
+The `sympal:create-site` task merely creates the necessary
+> `sfSympalSite` record, changes the `myUser` class to extend `sfSympalUser`
+> and removes the `homepage`, `default` and `default_index` routes from
+> routing.yml.

-## Getting Current Site
+## Retrieving the Current Site

-When you are developing in Sympal you'll often want to know what the current site is.
+When you are developing in sympal you'll often need to know what the current site is.
 This information can be easily retrieved.

-Since the Sympal sites are bound to Symfony applications, we can know the slug of the site by using the `sf_app` config value.
+Since each sympal site is bound to a symfony application, we can determine the `slug` of the site by using the `sf_app` config value.

     [php]
     $siteSlug = sfConfig::get('sf_app');

-We can also retrieve this same value from the Sympal context.
+We can also retrieve this same value from sympal's service container.

     [php]
-    $siteSlug = sfSympalContext::getInstance()->getSite();
+    $siteRecord = sfSympalContext::getInstance()->getService('site_manager')->getSite();

-You may want to just go ahead and get the record for the site too.
+Additionally, the site record is always available in the template:

     [php]
-    $site = sfSympalContext::getInstance()->getSiteRecord();
-    echo $site->name;
+    echo $sf_sympal_site->description;
-    print_r($site->toArray());

-## Site Layout
+## Themes

-Changing the layout a site should use is very easy.
-First, you can set the `default_layout` setting with `sfSympalConfig`:

-    [php]
-    sfSympalConfig::set('default_layout', 'my_layout');

-It would be ideal to just change this value in your `app.yml` for the application.
-Edit `apps/site_name/config/app.yml` and place the following YAML inside.
+Each site will likely need its own layout and set of stylesheets and javascripts.
+In symfony, this is determined largely in the view.yml file of an application.
+Sympal, on the other hand, introduces the idea of a theme.

+A theme consists of a layout, stylsheets, javascripts and a few other minor options.
+A project can have multiple themes and each site (and even page) can use a different theme.

+To set the default theme that should be used for an entire sympal site, modify the `app.yml` file in the `config` directory of your application:

     [yml]
     all:
       sympal_config:
-        default_layout: layout

-> **TIP**
-> You can see what options are available to go under `sympal_config` by looking
-> at the default `app.yml` which comes with `sfSympalPlugin`.
-Take a look in
-> `plugins/sfSympalPlugin/config/app.yml` to learn what is available.

-You can also change the layout the site uses by editing the site record in the database.
-There you will find a property named `layout` and the value of this property is used whenever you are in that site.
-This value can be overridden at a higher level by content types and content records.
+        theme:
+          default_theme:  wordpress

+Themes will be explained in greater detail in another chapter.